-Sarah Beck, Director of Curriculum & Instruction
+Sarah Beck, Interim Head of Lower School/Director of Curriculum & Instruction

 Sarah joined Langley in 2019 from Glasgow Middle School in Fairfax County, where she served as both a history teacher and an administrator.
 In her roles as social and emotional learning coordinator, academic dean, assistant principal, and director of student services, Sarah revised Glasgow’s vision in collaboration with staff, designed a school-wide social and emotional learning curriculum, launched a positive behavior management program, and enhanced the capacity of teachers through professional development and evaluation programs.